Blessed are those whose strength is in you, who have set their hearts on a pilgrimage. Psalm 84:5

 The Good and Bad Figs

-1 The Lord showed me two baskets of figs set before the temple of the Lord, after Nebuchadnezzar king of Babylon had carried away captive Jeconiah the son of Jehoiakim, king of Judah, and the princes of Judah, with the craftsmen and smiths, from Jerusalem, and had brought them to Babylon.
-2 One basket had very good figs, like the figs that are first-ripe; and the other basket had very bad figs, which could not be eaten, they were so bad.
+1 The Lord showed me two baskets of figs set before the temple of the Lord, after Nebuchadnezzar king of Babylon had taken Jeconiah the son of Jehoiakim, king of Judah, and the officials of Judah, along with the craftsmen and metal workers, into exile from Jerusalem, and had brought them to Babylon.
+2 One basket had very good figs like the figs that are first-ripe, and the other basket had very bad figs which were so bad they could not be eaten.

-8 “ ‘As for the bad figs, which cannot be eaten, they are so bad,’ surely the Lord says, ‘So I will give up Zedekiah the king of Judah, and his princes, and the remnant of Jerusalem, who remain in this land, and those who dwell in the land of Egypt.
-9 I will give them up to be tossed back and forth among all the kingdoms of the earth for disaster; to be a reproach and a proverb, a taunt and a curse, in all places where I will drive them.
-10 I will send the sword, the famine, and the pestilence, among them, until they are consumed from off the land that I gave to them and to their fathers.’ ”
+8 “ ‘As for the bad figs, which cannot be eaten because they are so bad,’ surely the Lord says, ‘so I will give up Zedekiah the king of Judah, and his officials, and the remnant of Jerusalem, who remain in this land, and those who dwell in the land of Egypt.
+9 I will give them up to be tossed back and forth among all the kingdoms of the earth for disaster, to be a reproach and a proverb, a taunt and a curse, in all places where I will drive them.
+10 I will send the sword, the famine, and the pestilence among them, until they are consumed from off the land that I gave to them and to their fathers.’ ”

 Seventy Years of Captivity

-4 The Lord has sent to you all his servants the prophets, rising up early and sending them (but you have not listened or inclined your ear to hear), 5 saying,
+4 The Lord has sent to you all his servants the prophets, rising up early and sending them (but you have not listened or inclined your ear to hear).

-“Return now everyone from his evil way, and from your evil deeds, and continue dwelling in the land that the Lord has given to you and to your fathers, from of old and forever more.
-6 Do not go after other gods to serve them or worship them, and do not provoke me to anger with the work of your hands; then I will do you no harm.”
+5 They said, “Return now, everyone, from his evil ways, and from your evil deeds, and continue dwelling in the land that the Lord has given to you and to your fathers, from of old and forever more.
+6 Do not go after other gods to serve them or worship them, and do not provoke me to anger with the work of your hands, then I will do you no harm.”

-7 “Yet you have not listened to me,” says the Lord; “that you may provoke me to anger with the work of your hands to your own hurt.”
+7 “Yet you have not listened to me,” says the Lord, “that you may provoke me to anger with the work of your hands to your own harm.”